Human Resource Challenges for Elder Care

 The Risks of Delaying Elder Care Wellness Programs

 Workplace wellness programs require internal promotion and ongoing discussions to build employee participation.
 Financial Incentives have traditionally been necessary to increase participation levels.

-Wilson’s style of educating caregivers is authentic and features stories of caring for clients during her 20-year career as a court-appointed guardian, medical and financial power of attorney, the personal representative of the estate, trustee and care manager.
+Wilson’s style of educating caregivers is authentic.
+It features stories of caring for clients during her 20-year career as a court-appointed guardian, medical and financial power of attorney, the personal representative of the estate, trustee, and care manager.
 This professional experience is invaluable in relating to the experiences of caregivers and aging adults.

-Discussions of skyrocketing care costs over $10,000 per month and the risks of lost lifetime earnings of one million dollars for working women grab attention These are the factors rarely discussed until care situations for elderly parents reach the crisis stage.
+Discussions of skyrocketing care costs of over $10,000 per month and the risks of lost lifetime earnings of one million dollars for working women grab attention.
+These are the factors rarely discussed until care situations for elderly parents reach the crisis stage.